surifirstpin/biplus_documentation/docs/Dashboard.md

 ## View Dashboard

- To view already existing dashboard navigate to dashboard section--> dashboards, then click the dashboard report you want to view.
+ To view already existing dashboard navigate to dashboard section --> dashboards, then click the dashboard report you want to view.

 To edit dashboard click on **Edit** icon.